Friday, June 13, 2025

 What if I struggle to take the first step?

 Start with a small, easy action to build momentum.
 For example, commit to working for just five minutes.
-Often, getting started is the hardest part, and once you begin, you’ll find it easier to keep going.
+It is the issue people encounter.
+After starting, they find it easy to continue with the task.
 This is known as the “Five Minute Miracle” technique.

 How can I measure my progress?